-However, if you want to use a specialized version of an EDI standard that is not available in the Gentran Integration Suite standards database, it may be appropriate for you either to load an EDI file definition or to define the EDI file yourself.
-Alternatively, you could use an EDI standard which is similar to what is required and customize it yourself.
+However, if you want to use a specialized version of an EDI standard that is not available in the Application standards database, it may be appropriate for you either to load an EDI file definition or to define the EDI file yourself.
+Alternatively, you could use an EDI standard that is similar to what is required and customize it yourself.